 The Jacob Lawrence Gallery offers paid internships to students of the University of Washington School of Art + Art History + Design.
 Interns learn about installing and deinstalling exhibitions, curatorial methodologies, and interfacing with visitors to the gallery.
 We accept applications for fall, winter, spring, and summer quarters.
 Students are encouraged to take the summer class ART 496 (Curating Contemporary Art, a Jacob Lawrence Gallery Practicum) prior to applying for an internship.
 To apply, please email firstname.lastname@example.org.

-The Jacob Lawrence Gallery is committed to compensating artists fairly for their work.
-Since 2017, we have been the only organization in Washington State to be W.A.G.E. certified.
+The Jacob Lawrence Gallery is committed to compensating artists fairly for their work and has been W.A.G.E. certified since 2017.